- Recommended Use

 sensitive to finer-scale climate gradients and the effects of

 local topography on climate conditions.

-reproduction of small-scale processes and information that are
+small-scale processes and information that are most useful for

-most useful for impact assessment and in decision making for
+impact assessment and in decision making for adaptation (Flato

-adaptation (Flato et al. 2013).
-An initial assessment of the
+et al. 2013).
+An initial assessment of the ability of the

-ability of the CORDEX RCMs to simulate the general
+CORDEX RCMs to simulate the general characteristics of the

-characteristics of the Indian climate indicated that the
+Indian climate indicated that the geographical distribution of

-and boundary conditions (i.e. driving AOGCMs), and the
+(i.e. driving AOGCMs), and the downscaled seasonal averages

 - File Format and Data Access